KKosewick/KOSEWICK-HARDIN-PARKER-MADA-project/results/README.md

 This folder contains results produced by the code, such as figures and tables, and other files.

 A special folder for large files exists.
 This folder is set in .gitignore to be ignored when pushing/pulling.
-This allows large files to be part of the project.
-If you want to collaborate with someone or work on multiple computers, you need to manually share/transfer everything in this folder, e.g. by Dropbox/OneDrive/etc.
+This allows large files to be part of the project. you want to collaborate with someone or work on multiple computers, you need to manually share/transfer everything in this folder, e.g. by Dropbox/OneDrive/etc.

 If you have a Dropbox/OneDrive/etc. link, add that link here:
 `LINK-GOES-HERE`.